Can Dogs Eat Tomato Sauce?

 Just as you would watch your child picking stuff around the home and shoving it down their throats, you should also pay close attention to your dogs to avoid tragedies.

-Dogs, unlike humans, have a much more sensitive stomach and more sensitivity to toxins that may not pose a threat to humans.
+Dogs, unlike humans, have a much more sensitive stomach and more sensitivity to toxins that may not threaten humans.

-Therefore, it is essential to be careful the way you drop edibles around the home to avoid your pooh from munching itself into problems.
+Therefore, you must be careful how you drop edibles around the home to prevent your pooh from munching itself into problems.

-Since one cannot totally monitor these animals, it is important to have an experienced and licensed veterinarian attend to your dog immediately you notice any detrimental symptoms.
+Since one cannot monitor these animals, it is important to have an experienced and licensed veterinarian attend to your dog immediately if you notice any detrimental symptoms.

 So, can dogs have tomato sauce?
 Yes, tomato sauce is a nice treat for your dog; however, it might be dangerous in large amounts.